 Submit an online application to Capilano University, this is required before you submit your portfolio.

-Applicants must submit their portfolio and program applications through the online portal SlideRoom.
+Applicants must submit their portfolio through the online portal SlideRoom.

-Your portfolio should consist of 15 to 25 images.
+Your portfolio should consist of 15–24 images.
 There are specific areas that you should cover in terms of what you are drawing.
 These areas, in order of importance, are:

 - Life drawing

 We'll look for your ability to draw the human form accurately.
 This means proper proportions.
 Also, the more you draw, the more confident your line will look.
 Show structure as well as the outline.